Azmoria/dndbeyonddark/Character Specific Themes.md

 Click save on the left.

 Go to the character sheet you made the theme for.
 Click on stylus again.
 Click the three dots beside the original theme and check Exclude the current URL.
+This will also exclude the dice tray if you have it installed.

 ![image](https://user-images.githubusercontent.com/65363489/121786601-d8525100-cb8e-11eb-8505-c6d6c95489d0.png)